 The Class A stock is convertible on a share-for-share basis into common stock.
 The Class A stock is entitled to ten votes per share and the common stock is entitled to one vote per share.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 Except as otherwise indicated in the footnotes below, we believe, based on the information furnished or otherwise available to us, that the persons named in the table below have sole voting and investment power with respect to all shares of Class A stock and common stock shown as beneficially owned by them, subject to applicable community property laws.
-We have based our calculation of percentage of shares of a class beneficially owned on 1,911,354 shares of Class A stock and 107,727,418 shares of common stock outstanding as of April 17, 2019, except that for each person listed who beneficially owned by that person (and by directors and executive officers as a group) the number of shares of common stock beneficially owned by that person assume the conversion on April 17, 2019 of all shares of Class A stock listed as beneficially owned by such person (or persons in the case of directors and executive officers as a group) into common stock and also that no other shares of Class A stock beneficially owned by others are so converted.
+We have based our calculation of percentage of shares of a class beneficially owned on 1,911,354 shares of Class A stock and 107,727,418 shares of common stock outstanding as of April 17, 2019, except that for each person listed who beneficially owns Class A stock (and for directors and executive officers as a group), the number of shares of common stock beneficially owned by that person (and by directors and executive officers as a group) and the percentage ownership of common stock of such person assume the conversion on April 17, 2019 of all shares of Class A stock listed as beneficially owned by such person (or persons in the case of directors and executive officers as a group) into common stock and also that no other shares of Class A stock beneficially owned by others are so converted.